Who is Tereza Valentova? Meet the Czech teenager who's not backing down

 Worse than the injury, though, was how those around her dealt with it.
 Diagnosis was slow, and Valentova's doctors blamed her old physical trainer and coach for the uncertainty.
 But a year on, she feels she's in a better place all round for the experience.

-She knows her body better, and knows what the warning signs: "Next time, it won't get that bad," she said.
+She knows her body better, and knows what the warning signs are: "Next time, it won't get that bad," she said.
 Her unexpected free time meant that her school grades improved, not least due to her increased interest in her favorite subject, anatomy and biology.

 "Pretty close to my heart," Valentova said jokingly.

-Note: Editor's note: This interview was published on July 23.
-On July 24, Tereza Valentova defeated Jessika Ponchet 6-2, 6-0 to reach her first tour-level semifinal, extending her winning streak to eight matches and 16 sets in a row.
-Valentova won 12 straight games from 2-0 down in the first set, and fired 26 winners to only nine unforced errors.